yuna0x0/godot-ksni/README.md

 ## License

-This project is dual-licensed under either:
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-- MIT License
-- Apache License 2.0

-at your option.